Cyclic stratum of Frobenius manifolds, Borel-Laplace $(\boldsymbol\alpha,\boldsymbol\beta)$-multitransforms, and integral representations of solutions of Quantum Differential Equations: Cyclic stratum of Frobenius manifolds

 \begin{thm} We have $\mc I^\infty_\La\subseteq \mc B_M$. \end{thm} \proof Let $p\notin \mc B_M$.
 On the complement of $\mc B_M$, the eigenvalues $(u_1,\dots, u_n)$ define a holomorphic system of coordinates.
 Hence, ${\rm Jac}(p)\neq 0$.
 Moreover, by definition we have $\prod_{i<j}(u_j(p)-u_i(p))\neq 0$.
 Hence, $p\notin \mc I^\infty_\La$ by Theorem \ref{asydetLa}. \endproof

 In order to obtain more precise results on contingent relations between the sets $\mc I^\infty_\La, \mc I^0_\La, \mc A_\La$ and $\mc B_M, \mc M_M,\mc K_M$ a more detailed study of the polyvector fields $p^k_j(E)$ of Proposition \ref{structcycvec} is needed.
-All the examples considered so far suggest the validity of the following conjecture, concerning the nature of the $\mc A_\La$-stratum:

-\begin{conj} The $\mc A_\La$-stratum of the Frobenius manifold $M$ coincides with the Maxwell stratum.
-That is $\mc A_\La={\mc M_M}$. \end{conj} We plan to address this problem in a future project.
-We conclude this section with two examples.
+We plan to address this problem in a future project.
+We conclude this section with three low dimensional examples.

 \begin{example} For 2-dimensional Frobenius manifolds, we have $\mc I^\infty_\La= \mc B_M$.
 In this case, indeed, we have The bivector $e\wedge E$ vanishes if and only if $u_1=u_2$. \end{example}

 \begin{example} Consider the $A_3$-Frobenius manifold, that is the space $M\cong \C^3$ of polynomials $f(x,\bm a)=x^4+a_2x^2+a_1x+a_0$, where $\bm a=(a_0,a_1,a_2)\in \C^3$ are natural coordinate.
 Fix $\bm a_o\in M$, and define the Kodaira-Spencer isomorphism $\kappa\colon T_{\bm a_o}M\to \C[x]/\langle \der_x f(x,\bm a_o)\rangle$, by identifying $\der_{a_i}$ with the class of $\der_{a_i} f(x,\bm a_o)$.
 This allows to pull-back the product of the Jacobi-Milnor algebra $\C[x]/\langle \der_x f(x,\bm a_o)\rangle$ on $T_{\bm a_o}M$.
 Consider the Grothendieck residue metric